Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 \begin{proof} On a compact set not containing $0$, the function $x \mapsto x^{-1}$ can be accurately approximated by low-order polynomials in $x$.
-Then, the spread of the exponential decay can be controlled by Lemma~\ref{lem-decayProduct}.
-See Appendix~\ref{apsec-abstractDecay} for details. \end{proof}
+Then, the spread of the exponential decay can be controlled by \cref{lem-decayProduct}.
+See \cref{apsec-abstractDecay} for details. \end{proof}

-By representing Schur complements as matrix inverses, Lemma~\ref{lem-decayInverse} can also be used to show that the Cholesky factors of well-conditioned exponentially-decaying matrices are exponentially decaying.
-The following lemma appears in a similar form in \citet{benzi2000orderings} for banded matrices and in \citet{krishtal2015localization} without explicit constants.
+By representing Schur complements as matrix inverses, \cref{lem-decayInverse} can also be used to show that the Cholesky factors of well-conditioned exponentially-decaying matrices are exponentially decaying.
+The following lemma appears in a similar form in \cite{benzi2000orderings} for banded matrices and in \cite{krishtal2015localization} without explicit constants.